kimjam/khanELO/README.md

 # khanELO
 An R package to update Khan item difficulties and to estimate student RIT scores using the ELO Rating System.

-This package was create to make my work generalizable and actionable.
-The package allows the user to take data from Khan Academy along with MAP data provided by the NWEA to ultimately predict a student's RIT score.
+This package was created to make my work generalizable and actionable.
+The package allows the user to take data from Khan Academy, along with MAP data provided by the NWEA, to ultimately predict a student's RIT score.

 ## Workflow